In this Condenser article, we review the parts of a control damper. Each part is important. Learn how these parts work together on the Newsstand.

 Electric actuators and pneumatic actuators can remotely perform blade rotation, while a manual actuator requires an operator present to manually adjust the blades.
 Electric actuators can be tied to a central control system to automate blade action across multiple dampers.
 Each actuator type will have a variety of options to consider.
 For a full discussion of actuators, check out our Newsstand article: Actuators, Making Adjustments.

 Transition collars allow dampers to be installed in ductwork of different shapes.
 These accessories are important when you find a damper that fits your requirements, but not the shape of your ductwork.
-For instance, a round transition will allow a square damper to installed in a circular duct.
+For instance, a round transition will allow a square damper to be installed in a circular duct.
 Transition collars are installed over the face and rear of the damper and caulk is applied to the seams.
 This ensures a tight seal between the transition collar and the damper.
 Once in place, the transition collar is connected to the ductwork to join damper with duct.
 Transitions are available in round, oval, square, and rectangular shapes.
+Check out this Newsstand article for more on round dampers.

 Dampers are the sum of their parts.
 Each part comes together to play a role, whether the damper directs airflow or balances pressure, or prevents fire from passing through a fire barrier.
 It’s important to understand the anatomy of a damper and how its parts work together.